 Dougald Hine by Asli Ozpehlivan.

-In May, Dougald Hine, co-founder of new literary movement The Dark Mountain Project organised Uncivilisation in Llangollen, Denbighshire.
-The three day festival of music, writing, thinking and doing was an astounding success, challenging the preconceived notions that our current way of living can be made ’sustainable’.
+In May, search Dougald Hine, visit this co-founder of new literary movement The Dark Mountain Project organised Uncivilisation in Llangollen, Denbighshire.
+The three day festival of music, writing, thinking and doing was an astounding success, challenging the preconceived notions that our current way of living can be made ‘sustainable’.
 I caught up with him for a post-festival chat…

 How are you feeling now the festival is over?